 Canada is the largest country in North America and consists of 10 provinces and 3 territories.
 It is located in the northern part of the continent, and the capital of Canada is Ottawa.
-It is the second largest country in the world territory-wise.
+It is the second-largest country in the world territory-wise.
 It is a popular destination for vocational and diploma courses.

 The school systems in Canada are different from each other, depending on the province or territory.
 Education is available in both English and in French in most places, provided there are enough students in that area speaking the secondary language.
-High school is typical till grades nine to 12.
-In Québec, high school ends in grade eleven and is followed by a program that prepares the student for university or a technical field called CEGEP.
+High school is typical to grades nine to 12.
+In Quebec, high school ends in grade eleven and is followed by a program that prepares the student for university or a technical field called CEGEP.

 Beyond this, students can attend either vocational schools or enter a university.
-At a university, they will first earn a Bachelor's degree and can continue studies to receive a Master's or a Doctorate degree.
-Vocational students will earn certificates and diplomas that will help improve their skills in the various trades.
+At a university, they will first earn a Bachelor’s degree and can continue studies to receive a Master’s or a Doctorate degree.
+Vocational students will earn certificates and diplomas that will help improve their skills in various trades.

 Popular student destinations:

 Universities like McGill University, The University of British Columbia, University of Alberta, and Simon Fraser University are popular choices if you want to pursue a full-time academic degree.
 Most of the best colleges in the country are situated in cities like Toronto, British Columbia, Montreal.
 The number of Indian students who got a study in Canada permits in the year 2017 rose 58% to 83,410.

 Canada is the preferred destination for vocational studies rather than degree courses as the former seems to provide more employment opportunities.
 Canada is a good choice for immigration as the country offers immense scope for work owing to its low population density.

 The most popular higher study in Canada would be postgraduate diplomas in areas like Business Management, Media, Engineering, Computer Science, and Hospitality.